craftcms/docs/docs/commerce/1.x/payment-form-model.md

 If a token is found on the payment form, no validation of other field is performed and the data is ignored.

-The token represents a pre validated credit card and is provided by a gateways client side JavaScript library.
+The token represents a pre validated credit card and is provided by a gateway’s client-side JavaScript library.
 For example [Stripe.js](https://stripe.com/docs/stripe-js)

 ### firstName